Cross-Disciplinary Skills: Power of STEM and Business Together

 Pairing a degree in science or engineering with business and leadership skills can fast-track your career.

 But the transition to leadership is far less predictable.
 Today’s CEOs include both veterans of global corporations and young entrepreneurs with billion-dollar ideas.

-The mix has never been broader.
+“The answer is STEM,” says the Hon Karen Andrews MP, Assistant Minister for Science.
 “It’s the ability to think methodically about your work; to solve problems critically and systematically.
 Employers want to know that you have the skills to navigate new environments quickly and authoritatively.”

 Leonie Walsh, Lead Scientist to the Victorian Government, adds that employers of tomorrow are looking for “a better balance of skills including academia, active learning and business competencies”.
+“A changing marketplace requires students to be more adaptable and flexible, and have good interpersonal and communication skills,” she says.

-You may want to start a business based on cross-disciplinary skills – your STEM background combined with business knowledge.
+You may want to start a business based on cross-disciplinary skills: your STEM background combined with business knowledge.
 A decade ago, tech entrepreneurship was still a niche choice, with only a small share of Australian businesses operating as start-ups.
 But the ecosystem has grown rapidly, fuelled by sustained government and private-sector investment in innovation and research translation.

 A major federal innovation push began in 2015, signalling long-term support for entrepreneurship and cross-disciplinary talent.
 Since then, universities across Australia have expanded programs that encourage hands-on problem solving, collaboration between faculties, and an entrepreneurial mindset.